roman-milk/roman-milk.github.io/me-my-slutwife-and.md

+===

- ****** Me, My Slutwife &amp; Emily ****** byNonStopFunGuy© I loved seeing Kitty like this, so aroused and horny and loving.
+I loved seeing Kitty like this, so aroused and horny and loving.
 Kissing men so deeply, sucking air from their lungs, letting them fill her mouth with their tongues, while they fucked her with incredibly large cocks.
 She so loved the men she fucked, she showed them with her kisses and adoration and give them her slutty body for their pleasure.
 Well, this looked just like that.
 She was making out with Emily just as emotionally and frenetically as she had with so many other boyfriends and fuck buddies -- Patrick, Tim, Kent, Joey, Dino, Joe . . . and other guys I'd seen her with in person or on videotape.
 It was total love and lust, she had given herself to Emily just like she had done to each of the men previously, not to mention me too.

  Emily broke the kiss, leaning up again above Kitty, staring down at her.
 She was wiggling her ass furiously to pump the dildo in and out of my wife's cunt.
 "Your hubby like that?" she snarled, not looking at me but at my wife.
 "He gets off seeing you fucked by a big cock, huh?"